marlonrichert/zsh-snap/README.md

      zstyle ':znap:*' plugins-dir ~/.zsh
      ```
 1. Add this line _near the top_ of your `~/.zshrc` file —or at least early enough that Znap is
-   `source`d before any plugins that you want to manage:
+   `source`d before any plugins that you want it to manage:
    ```zsh
    source ~/.zsh/zsh-snap/znap.zsh
    ```